cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 It's harder to sell (and believe) on a magical pill that cures everything than in one that targets a very particular disease.

-As I've seen, computer scientists are hired based on an assessment of their capacity to bring something new to the table.
+Computer scientists are hired based on an assessment of their capacity to bring something new to the table.
-The most important is proving that one can make an **immediate impact** on a certain project.
+The most important is proving that one can make an **immediate impact on a certain project**.
 Thus, in the highly competitive tech industry, I believe in adopting the mindset of a specialist rather than of a generalist when preparing the résumé.

-The higher reward goes to the less common pockets, its offer and demand.
+Those with unique skills earn the highest rewards, driven by the forces of supply and demand.

 The best resumes are as specific as possible.
 Written from the perspective of the recruiter rather than from the employee.
 For example, what I did as a research assistant, or at that technical training back in 2013 is completely irrelevant today.